19 years ago this very day, I ducked out of school on my lunch break, drove to the local record store, and bought this:

-In late September of 1991 I was in Ottawa, crashing at some friends’ place, and had picked up the newest issue of Rolling Stone (with Guns n’ Roses on the cover – remember Use Your Illusion?).
+In late September of 1991 I picked up the newest issue of Rolling Stone (with Guns n’ Roses on the cover – remember Use Your Illusion?).
 And in the news section there was a small blurb about U2’s new studio album being readied for release.
 The title was Achtung Baby, with the first single “The Fly” set for release in October.

 I thought it was a joke.
 Really?
 They’re calling it Achtung Baby?
 They’re releasing a song called The Fly?
 This, from the band behind the painfully earnest Joshua Tree and Rattle and Hum?
 It had to be a misprint.
 They couldn’t be serious.